-Father’s Day 2016 is officially less than a week away, but it’s not too late to make something handmade for the occasion!
-If you need a little inspiration, here is a round up of all of my favorite last minute Father’s Day projects, from gift ideas to party decor.
+Father’s Day is coming up, but it’s not too late to make something handmade for the occasion!
+If you need a little inspiration, here is a round up of all of our favorite last minute Father’s Day projects, from gift ideas to party decor.

 All parents, especially parents to younger children, love receiving homemade gifts from their kids.
 Homemade gifts are thoughtful and priceless and something that they can keep forever.
-Here are some DIY project ideas that are creative and safe for kids of all ages to make.
+With that in mind, these are our go-to DIY project ideas that are creative and safe for kids of all ages to make.

 If you want to pair a greeting card with your Father’s Day projects, our 3D bow tie card is a fantastic and safe option for kids to add their unique creative spin to a basic card.
 Print the card onto card stock and choose between four patterns of bow ties to add to your card.
 Kids can use colored pencils, crayons, or markers to personalize their card for Dad.